-It’s available from all good retailers, or you can order it online from the ImagineShop.
+Find out the answers to more curious questions in the latest issue of How It Works magazine.
+It’s available from all good retailers, or you can order it online from MyFavouriteMagazines.
 If you have a tablet or smartphone, you can also download the digital version onto your iOS or Android device.
-To make sure you never miss an issue of How It Works, make sure you subscribe today!
+To make sure you never miss an issue of How It Works magazine, make sure you subscribe today!